As of writing this I have seen 92 movies in the theatre this year. Here are my favorite movies of 2019 in no particular order til the last 2.

 Joker -Director: Todd Phillips

 I did not want to put this film on the list.
 I couldn't over look it because it is such a strong film.
-For me personally if they hadn't made it the Joker I'd have lied it more.
+For me personally if they hadn't made it the Joker I'd have liked it more.
 I know that they used the idea of the Joker to get more rears in seats but it was not the Joker.
 It was a guy calling himself the Joker but not the Joker.
 The Thomas Wayne bit could have easily been a random millionaire that was introduced.
 The theme of the movie stuck with me however and the performance of Joaquin Phoenix was undeniably his best ever.